Board of Directors 2018-2019

 David Unrau, Director

 David Unrau is currently the Director of Public Works for the Town of Petawawa.
-He brings with him more than 10 years of municipal experience, having held similar roles in other municipalities including the City of Pembroke.
+He brings with him more than 15 years of municipal experience, having held similar roles in other municipalities including the City of Pembroke.
 David also brings similar expertise from employment in the private sector (AECL) as well as federally through positions held with Defence Construction Canada.
 His skillset includes those in management, leadership, communications and critical thinking.
-He has proven to be an excellent resource as a community representative on our Resource and Audit Committee over the past year and has voluntarily participated in and attended many other meetings and functions in order to gain more knowledge about the Hospital and the Board.
+He has proven to be an excellent resource on the Board over the past year and has voluntarily participated in and attended many other meetings and functions in order to gain more knowledge about the Hospital and the Board.

 Richard Wilson, Director

 Richard recently retired from his position as Executive Vice-President and Chief Financial Officer at The Ottawa Hospital and wishes to continue to contribute and share the knowledge he has gained over his long career in health care.
 Richard has a deep understanding of hospital financing and governance and currently sits on the board of the Health Insurance Reciprocal of Canada (HIROC) and was on the board of the Eastern Ontario Laboratory Association (EORLA).
 He now lives in Rolphton, which is at the far reaches of our service area.